Work as we know it is changing dramatically, and organizations that aren't able to adapt won't last.

 - Build a referral program.

-- Understand the type of candidate who will succeed.
+- Understand the type of candidate who will succeed and use this knowledge to structure your interviews.

 It's increasingly important for candidates to be flexible, too.

-Jobs where you can narrowly specialize, and need to be good at one thing are going away.
-Employees need to be capable of doing a variety of things well, and be flexible enough to learn to accomplish unforseen tasks as well.
+Jobs where you can narrowly specialize and need to be good at one thing are going away.
+Employees need to be capable of doing a variety of things well, and be flexible enough to learn to accomplish unforeseen tasks as well.

 Milbank offered some suggestions as to how he and the team at Button are able to source great candidates who meet that description.